Close Menu

 He copied every move.
 Perfectly.
 Proudly.

-Why Older Siblings Teach So Well
+Why Older Siblings Teach Younger Siblings So Well

 This part genuinely surprised me, both as a father and as an HR professional.

-I’ve spent years studying how people learn inside organizations.
+I have spent years studying how people learn inside organizations.

 Older sister holding up a finger to instruct her toddler brother about respect, while he presses his hands together in a gentle bow.